jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Aajonus Vonderplanitz and 888-663-6386.
 Hi, what's your first name?
 Where are you calling from?

-[Adam]: Hey, Patrick, it's Adam from Toronto.
+Adam: Hey, Patrick, it's Adam from Toronto.
 How are you doing?

 P: Hi, Adam from Toronto.
 You're on the air with Aajonus Go ahead.

-[Adam]: Yeah, so actually about two months ago, I started adding in raw animal products.
+Adam: Yeah, so actually about two months ago, I started adding in raw animal products.
 I started with eggs.
 Actually, I just left off the 80-10-10 diet, which I was having a lot of trouble with, heavy quantities of fruit.
 And so, yeah, I actually started.
 I wanted to start the primal diet initially, but I actually couldn't get any dairy, so I was just starting with the raw meats and stuff.
 I just wanted to talk a little bit about some of the problems I had initially, which was I didn't really feel that it was...
 I didn't understand how important it was to get grass-fed meat.
 I didn't understand how sensitive my stomach was.
 And what ended up happening was I was eating all this beef, and it was tasting great, all this raw beef, but it was grain-fed.
 And I could taste the grains in the flesh at times.
 And then what started happening is my skin started drying up and getting like it was on fire, and my hair started falling out.
 This happened really quickly, too.
 It was actually very shocking.
 And then I started buying grass-fed beef, and then I noticed the taste, the difference in the taste of the beef almost immediately, and my problems went away, snap of the finger.
 But then what ended up happening was I realized that I kept buying grass-fed beef from the same source, but they were getting it from different farms, and some farms were feeding their animals grass-fed, but some were obviously lying about it.
 And then my problems started to come back.
 I finally found a source here in Toronto.
 They don't feed it 100% grass, but at least it's not grain.
 It seems to be – I think it's grain that was causing all these problems.
 But, yeah, I'm just giving people a warning that don't be surprised when people lie to you about what they're selling you.

 P: Aajonus, have you heard this story before, the difference between the grain and the grass-fed?